20 Vitamin K Foods That Should Be Part of Your Diet in 2022

-Our health greatly depends on vitamin K as this nutrient plays important roles in numerous physiological processes.
+Our health greatly depends on vitamin K as this nutrient plays an essential role in numerous physiological processes.
 Among other things, it contributes to blood clotting, and it is involved in bone metabolism.
-Considering its health benefits, it’s of great importance to consume a sufficient amount of vitamin K foods on a daily basis.
+Considering its health benefits, it’s of great importance to consume a sufficient amount of vitamin K foods daily.
 Here you can find a list of rich sources of this vitamin that you should add to your eating plan.
 It’s good to know that a truly healthy diet needs to include various foods rich in vitamins, minerals, and other essential nutrients.
-Thanks to our expert team from medalerthelp.org, you can get an overview of all the vitamins by checking out this infographic.

 What Is Vitamin K?

-The term vitamin K covers several fat-soluble compounds, which include vitamin K1 (phylloquinone) and vitamin K2 (a group of menaquinones).
-Vitamin K1 is present in various foods, while our body is able to produce vitamin K2.
-However, experts are uncertain about the quantity of vitamin K that is produced in our gut as they don’t know much about its absorption and transport.
+Vitamin K covers several fat-soluble compounds, including vitamin K1 (phylloquinone) and vitamin K2 (a group of menaquinones).
+Vitamin K1 is present in various foods, while our body can produce vitamin K2.
+However, experts are uncertain about the quantity of vitamin K produced in our gut as they don’t know much about its absorption and transport.

 Vitamin K Benefits